pramnora/bat/README.md

 4. Go and find the file you saved: [hw01.bat]; and, left double click on it to make it run.

 **NOTE**: MS DOS batch file programs are easily identifiable from other programs because it uses a picture icon of 2 cog wheels on top.
+## What are batch file programs used for?

+Batch file programs are create for multiple different uses...

+1. Create files/delete files

+2. Create folders/delete folders

+3. Read file text using the console screen...without actually having to open any other program...;
+   so, you can see program code without running it.

+4. See your computer/network settings...; and, also, change these.

+5. You can shut down the computer

+6. -etc...

+...basically, MS DOS Batch file programs allows one to control the operating system in general.

 # Links

 ## YouTube: Video tutorials